Getting Started

 - scratch-paint is the costume editor

-- scratch-parser extracts sb2 and sb3 files
+- scratch-parser extracts and validates sb2 and sb3 files

-- scratch-l10n contains translations
+- scratch-l10n contains some translations (we rename this to @turbowarp/scratch-l10n)

 Building the GUI